mbtproject/mbt/README.md

   Mainstream build utilities typically trigger builds based on the changes to the repository.
-  They normally don't provide built-in functionality to build sub-trees that have been modified in single change or a set of them.
+  They normally don't provide built-in functionality to build sub-trees that have been modified in one or many changes.
-  Building all modules sometimes to do the trick although the mileage is at the mercy of the complexity of those modules being built.
-As soon as the builds get more complex this approach becomes unsustainable not only time-wise but also in a commercial sense.
+  Building all modules sometimes do the trick although the mileage may vary depending on the size and complexity of the build process.
+  As the source gets bigger and builds get more complex, this approach becomes unsustainable not only time-wise but also in a commercial sense.

 - Versioning